VladlenaSkubi-du/Exam_C_42school/README.md

 Here you can find exercises of levels 4 and 5 that seemed difficult for me.

 # Usage
-If most of the exercises we had to write programs.
+In most of the exercises we had to write programs.
 So you need to enter a folder needed and compile the program:

 	gcc -Wall -Wextra -Werror [program name] [file.c name]